Kourtney Kardashian Poses In A Bikini With Mom Kris Jenner In New Photo

 In the upload, Kourtney could be seen wearing a seriously skimpy brown gingham two-piece bikini as she lay on a sun lounger with her hand behind her head.
 The reality star was also rocking red sunglasses to shield her eyes from the sun and had her long hair slicked back.

-Next to her was her mom Kris, who proved that she was still most definitely rocking her own swimwear at 62-year-old.
+Next to her was her mom Kris, who proved that she was still most definitely rocking her own swimwear at 62 years old.

 The Kardashian matriarch lay next to her eldest daughter in the new photo shared via Kourtney’s account while wearing a red one-piece swimsuit and a floppy sun hat.
 Matching her daughter, Jenner also opted for dark sunglasses during their fun sun day.

-Writing in the caption of the photo showing off both her and her mom’s rocking bodies, the mom-of-three told her 67 million followers, “sometimes you gotta bag the boss up” as she tagged her mom and Keeping Up with the Kardashians star in the photo.
+Writing in the caption of the photo showing off both her and her mom’s rocking bodies, the mom of three told her 67 million followers, “sometimes you gotta bag the boss up” as she tagged her mom and Keeping Up With the Kardashians star in the photo.

 The comments section featured a number of messages from fans, praising both Kardashian and Jenner for showing off their bodies while enjoying a little sunbathing.

-While one commenter call the picture “Mother daughter goals” a second then told the duo, “You both look amazing” with three thumbs up emojis.
+While one commenter called the picture “Mother daughter goals,” a second then told the duo, “You both look amazing” with three thumbs up emojis.

 Another then commented on just how good Kris – who is a mom of six – looked while posing in her swimwear.